At a Glance

 How much can you harvest at home from fruiting plants?

-• A bowl of cherry tomatoes from my arch trellis.
-A bowl a week is pretty standard from my four plants for a few months.
+- A bowl of cherry tomatoes from my arch trellis.
+A bowl per week is pretty standard from my four plants for a few months.

-• A heaping handful of jalapeños from two or three plants.
-Sometimes I struggle knowing what to do with these, but I just discovered jalapeño cheesy bread from one of our garden coacheswhat could be better?
+- A handful of jalapeños.
+Sometimes I struggle knowing what to do with these, but I just discovered jalapeño cheesy bread from one of our garden coaches—what could be better?

 How many leafy greens can you harvest at home each week?